SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - ansible.builtin.command ---> Used to run command on a remote machine directly without using shell.
 - We have variables in ansible play-level, task-level, var_files, vars_prompt, inventory.ini, args.
 - Variable preference in ansible ?
 CMD, Task, File, Prompt, Play, Inventory.ini, Ansible roles.
 - What are Data-types in ansible ?
+We have Skills (List type) and Experience (Map type)
 - What are conditions in ansible ?
 Write a condition for roboshop user exist or not ?
 - Similar to "$?" in shell, we have "rc" in ansible to check exit status of the previous command.
 - Write ansible-playbook to loop Ramesh, Suresh, Saikiran, Mahesh.